crslade/crslade.github.io/_projects/scheduler.md

 category: teaching
 ---

 I created an online tool that assists our department in scheduling classes.
-It imports expected enrollment numbers and potential conflicts for students - when a student wants to take more that one class from our department.
+It imports expected enrollment numbers and potential conflicts for students - when a student wants to take more than one class from our department.
 You can then drag and drop classes into the schedule.
-The number of conflicts between classes are highlight on the side, to help reduce conflicts for students.
+The number of conflicts between classes is highlighted on the side, to help reduce conflicts for students.

 See my [publication](https://files.eric.ed.gov/fulltext/EJ1258195.pdf) for more details.